georgetown-analytics/XBUS-400.03.Data_Analytics_in_Python_and_SQL/graded/week2/README.md

-3. What are the 3 top performing product categories in terms of how many `eCommerce_option="Payment"` sessions occured?
+3. What are the 3 top performing product categories in terms of how many `eCommerce_option="Payment"` sessions occured? *Use the categories table to get the category groups, NOT v2ProductCategory.*

 the_count	|category